Fruit Smoothies Every Day

 If the world were ending, I’d make this decadent treat my finale.
 The incredible creaminess and blend of warm spices in this banana- and date-based smoothie will make you weak in the knees.
 The boosters add an injection of protein and omega-3s.
 Reprinted with permission, from The Blender Girl Smoothies* © 2014, 2015 by Tess Masters.
 Photographs copyright © 2014 by Erin Kunkel.
 Published by Ten Speed Press, an imprint of Penguin Random House LLC. more→

 Give your maca banana smoothie an extra kick with a subtle coffee flavor.
 Maca in itself gives you an energy boost, so you can use decaf if you’d like; it’s really for the flavor rather than the caffeine.
-Use the lesser amount of the maca powder if you’re new to using it. more→
+Use the lesser amount of the maca powder if you’re new to using it.
+This makes about two 12-ounce smoothies. more→

 Maca powder, which has so many notable health benefits, has a caramel-y flavor that blends well into smoothies of all sorts.
-Here, it teams well banana and vanilla flavors.
+Here, it teams well with the strawberry, banana, and vanilla flavors.
 If you’re new to maca, use the lesser quantity; if you’ve been using it, allow for 2 teaspoons per serving.
+This makes about two 12-ounce servings.
 Photos by Ollzha.

 I was a huge fan of milkshakes growing up (who wasn’t?).
 My all-time favorite ice cream flavor has always been mint chocolate chip, and today, it’s my son’s favorite as well.
 I thought of combining these two delicious childhood favorites into one leaner, greener dairy-free drink.
 The beautiful green color comes from healthy baby spinach.
 The flavor has the perfect amount of mint, and you can top your milkshake with chocolate chips like I did, or cacao nibs for a bittersweet flavor.
 This makes 1 large or 2 smaller servings.
 Recipe and photos contributed by Sophia Zergiotis of Love and Lentils.